In May of 1989, five individuals set out to

 After over 10 years of existence, Severance would finally release their first full-length album, what lies ahead....
 This effort was financed through Repulse Records in Spain and distributed in Europe through Black End Records and World War III Records in the U.S. This 8-song release was Severance's most widely distributed effort.
 No actual tally of sales was given to the band, but WWIII Records sold out of their initial pressing.
 As of now, it is only available as an import through Black End Records in Europe.
 An American re-issue is in the works.
 This disc contained the songs: "When the Time Comes", "Damned at Birth", "Agonizing Ecstasy", "Inferior Superiors", "As I Wait", "Without Light", "Cross-Breeding" and "Foreseen Emptiness".
 Part of Severance's inactivity was due primarily to even more line-up changes.
 The members during this recording were: Ralph Gutierrez-guitars, Lupe Duque-guitars, Abel Barrera-bass, Joe Vasquez-vocals and Jaime Perez-drums.
+Twenty years after its initial release, Disemembodied Records in Argentina released this on cassette as well as on vinyl.
 JP

 With a new label and new line-up, Severance has